MaritzSTL/mtz-app-knowledge-center/README.md

 * Appropriate Testing
 * Device Responsiveness
 * i18n
-* Customizability
-  * Is responsive to app-level defaults
-  * For example: you can set app colors on per-client basis
+* Customizability (is responsive to app-level defaults, so for ex, you can set app colors on per-client basis)
-* Actual Code
+* Actual Code (events up, properties down)
-  * Events Up
-  * Properties Down
 * Reuse Considerations
 * Service Workers